Mowayyy/cfx-server-data/README.md

 ### Installation
 1. Clone [cfx-server-data](https://github.com/citizenfx/cfx-server-data) in a new folder outside of your server binaries folder.
 4b.
 For example `git clone https://github.com/citizenfx/cfx-server-data.git /home/username/FXServer/server-data`
-5. Make a **server.cfg** file in your server-data folder (copy the example server.cfg file below into that file).
+2. Make a **server.cfg** file in your server-data folder (copy the example server.cfg file below into that file).
+3. Set the license key in your `server.cfg` using `sv_licenseKey "licenseKeyGoesHere"`.